MichaelBuhler/custom-ao-modules/HANDLE.md

 ## Introduction

 When the CU is asked to evaluate an AO Message to an AO Process, it will first look up the AO Module that the AO Process is using.
 If not already cached, the CU will download the AO Module from Arweave.
 The AO module is expected to be a WASM module, and should have a `Content-Type: application/wasm` tag on the Arweave transaction that published it.
-The CU will then use the [`ao-loader` package](https://www.npmjs.com/package/@permaweb/ao-loader) to instantiate an instance of the WASM module using the Emscripten runtime indicated by the `Module-Format` tag on the Arweave transaction that published the module.
+The CU will then use the [`@permaweb/ao-loader`](https://www.npmjs.com/package/@permaweb/ao-loader) npm package to instantiate an instance of the WASM module using the Emscripten runtime indicated by the `Module-Format` tag on the Arweave transaction that published the module.

 ## The `handle()` Function